DevonCrawford/LED-Music-Visualizer/README.md

-# Create a realtime audio waveform based on the pitch and volume with Arduino
+# Create a realtime LED audio waveform based on the pitch and volume with Arduino
 ### Watch the video
 The entire process was filmed here: https://youtu.be/lU1GVVU9gLU